DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 docker container exec bitwarden sqlite3 /data/db.sqlite3 ".backup '/data/BACKUP.bitwarden.db.sqlite3'"
 ```

-the script must be **executabe** - `chmod +x bitwarden-backup-script.sh`
+the script must be **executable** - `chmod +x bitwarden-backup-script.sh`

 #### Cronjob

-Runing on the host, so that the script will be periodicly run.
+Running on the host, so that the script will be periodically run.

 * `su` - switch to root
 * `crontab -e` - add new cron job</br>